WiktorProsowicz/sound-resurrection/README.md

 # Sound Resurrection

 Sound Resurrection is a project containing research results from the Sound Processing in ML area.
 The goal of the research is to design a model performing sound generation based on masked input with the focus put on the sound taken from video conferences.
+Another part of the project includes audio signal denoising (in this case - deleting background rustle or conversations, if present) and generating sound with richer spectral envelope from downsampled signal (with effort put on audio distortions that result from audio compression).

 The following document contains brief description of the project as well as the explanation of the project's structure.